 Food and drink

-Milford also has great restaurants that cater to a variety of tastes and price points: The Milford Diner, Frettas, The Dairy Bar ice cream, The Grotto, The Waterwheel restaurant, bar and bakery, Holy Crepes, Chang Mao Chinese restaurant, The Dimmick Inn, Bar Louis and The Porch at the Hotel Fauchere, The Patisserie, The Frisky Goat coffee shop, Jive Bar and Lounge, Jorgensons, and more along Broad Street, Harford Street and their side streets.
+Milford also has great restaurants that cater to a variety of tastes and price points: The Milford Diner, Frettas, The Dairy Bar ice cream, The Waterwheel restaurant, bar and bakery, Holy Crepes, Chang Mao Chinese restaurant, The Dimmick Inn, Bar Louis and The Porch at the Hotel Fauchere, The Patisserie Fauchere, The Frisky Goat coffee shop, Jive Bar and Lounge, Jorgensons, and more along Broad Street, Harford Street and their side streets.